-Old blankets, bedding, and rugs can be placed on the floor or wrapped around the edges and feet of tables, chairs, couches and other furniture.
-In case furniture is dropped on a hard floor, the extra protection will help to prevent dents and scratches.
+Old blankets, bedding, and rugs can be placed on the floor or wrapped around the edges and feet of tables, chairs, couches, and other furniture.
+In case the furniture is dropped on a hard floor, the extra protection will help to prevent dents and scratches.

 Carpet masking and film

-Masking provides protection from dirt and other damages and can be installed by simply sticking to carpet.
+Masking protects from dirt and other damages and can be installed by simply sticking to the carpet.
 The top surface has good friction so that you don’t slip.
 But they can stain your floor or carpets.
-Film prevents dirt and soil from getting into the floor.
+The film prevents dirt and soil from getting into the floor.

 Large appliances can also be moved using a dolly with inflatable rubber wheels.
 You can rent a dolly from local moving companies, Home Depot, and other rental operations.
 Just make the dolly doesn’t have metal wheels, as they are known to scratch floors.

-When it is raining or snowing outside, use doormats to prevent mud, dirt, soil, and salt from shoes entering your carpets and other flooring.
+When it is raining or snowing outside, use doormats to prevent mud, dirt, soil, and salt from shoes from entering your carpets and other floorings.
 Doormats also prevent dangerous wet spots that can result in movers slipping and dropping heavy items on the floor.